World Golf Village: Attractions

 One of the most popular attractions was the IMAX Theater, which played movies and documentaries in a 300-seat theater with an 80 ft-wide by six-story-high screen.
 The theater was closed in 2024.

-The Murray Brothers Caddyshack restaurant is located along the Walk of Champions and is owned by actor Bill Murray and his five brothers.
-Their slogan is, "Eat, Drink and Be Murray!"
+The Murray Brothers Caddyshack restaurant was located along the Walk of Champions and was owned by actor Bill Murray and his five brothers.
+Their slogan is "Eat, Drink and Be Murray!".
+The restaurant's last day in business was June 27, 2026.
+This long-time staple was yet another loss to the World Golf Village.

 Villagio Bar and Grill and a Starbucks are located within the Renaissance Resort.
 The Fairways Café was part of the World Golf Hall of Fame and offered casual and takeout fare.

 The 31000 sqft PGA Tour Stop (now closed) was situated along the Walk of Champions, and was the largest golf store in Florida.
+Also along the Walk of Champions was an 18-hole miniature golf course, which is now closed.

 Historic St. Augustine and the beaches of the Atlantic Ocean are nearby, and WGV is part of the Greater Jacksonville Metropolitan Area, with over 1 million residents.

 Demographics

+World Golf Village first appeared as a census designated place in the 2010 U.S. census.

 The World Golf Village CDP had a population of 22,117 at the 2020 census, up from 12,310 at the 2010 census.
 It was defined as a CDP in advance of the 2010 census.
 It is part of the Jacksonville metropolitan area.

 As of the 2020 United States census, there were 22,117 people, 7,717 households, and 6,704 families residing in the World Golf Village CDP.
 2,398 households had children under the age of 18.
 4.8% of the population were under 5 years old, 23.2% under 18 years old, and 19.5% were 65 years and over.
 The median age for the CDP was 41.4 years old.
 49.9% of the population were female.

 The racial makeup of the city is 84.9% White, 8.3% African American, 0.0% Native American, 4.2% Asian, 0.1% Pacific Islander, 7.5% from other races, and 4.9% from two or more races.
 13.5% of the population are Hispanic or Latino of any race.

 The median household income was $103,019.
 6.6% of the population lived below the poverty threshold, including 7.3% of those under 18 and 2.1% of those over 65.
 93.3% of the population 25 years and older had a high school degree or equivalent or higher and 48.7% of that same population had a bachelor's degree or higher.
 9.0% of the population were veterans.